xfangfang/borealis/library/lib/extern/fmt/doc/syntax.md

     represented with seconds, then the format is a decimal floating-point number with a fixed format and a precision matching that of the precision of the input (or to a microseconds precision if the conversion to floating-point decimal seconds cannot be made within 18 fractional digits).
-The character for the decimal point is localized according to the locale.
 The modified command <code>%OS</code> produces the locale's alternative representation.
   </td>
 </tr>